Social Services and Well-being (Wales) Act 2014

 User led services are run and controlled by the people who use support services.

 The Welsh Government’s Social Business Wales website has information about how to set up a social enterprise.

-Assessment will be simpler, and will be based on your needs.
+Assessment is simpler, and based on your needs.

-It will be completed in partnership with you and your family, and the professional working with you.
-A conversation will take place to establish what matters to you and what you need to achieve well-being.
-This will consider your strengths, and the resources and options available to you - including any support the local authority may provide.
+It is completed in partnership with you and your family, and the professional working with you.
+A conversation takes place to establish what matters to you and what you need to achieve well-being.
+This considers your strengths, and the resources and options available to you - including any support the local authority may provide.

-More people will be able to receive Direct Payments if they want to.
-This means you will be given the money to organise your own care and support to meet your well-being outcomes, increasing your personal control and choice.
+More people are now able to receive Direct Payments if they want to.
+This means you are given the money to organise your own care and support to meet your well-being outcomes, increasing your personal control and choice.

-In particular local authorities and health boards will need to work closely so health and social care is better integrated.
-Together, they will assess care and support requirements in their area and then identify and provide what services are needed.
+In particular local authorities and health boards work closely so health and social care is better integrated.
+Together, they assess care and support requirements in their area and then identify and provide what services are needed.

-The assessment and care planning process will require organisations to work together in an integrated approach to reduce duplication.
+The assessment and care planning process requires organisations to work together in an integrated approach to reduce duplication.